 As an eveningwear designer in NYC, Camille Tagle often witnessed the environmentally damaging practices in the design process.
 Motivated to transition from fashion design, she created DESIGN UP STUDIO in 2016, a nonprofit focused on empowering the next generation through mentorship, sustainable awareness, and access to reusable materials.
 DESIGN UP STUDIO merged with FABSCRAP in 2017, where Camille continues to promote the benefits of reuse.

-ANNIE KEATING, Operations Coordinator
+ANNIE KEATING, Community Coordinator